ekketsu/dropship-gripper/README.md

-# Dropship-Gripper
+# Ship-Grip

-**dropship-gripper** is an automated tool designed to collect product information from e-commerce website saves it to an Excel file.
+**ship-grip** is an automated tool designed to collect product information from e-commerce website saves it to an Excel file.
 ## Features

 - Collects product information from website, including: